 - Control — how much control over the product will you need at all stages?
 Longer channels are always more difficult to control.

 Distribution Channel Factor: Legal Issues

 - Will you have to limit supply?

 - Are there any risks of middle-men inappropriately selling to customers?

 If you need help with managing distribution channels, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.